fnadalin/GBC_SUM159PT_paper/README.md

 $ bash RUN_demultiplex.sh
 ```

+The output is a gene-cell expression matrix for each library.

 Given the high noise level observed in some samples and in order to recover more cells, demultiplexing is performed with a slightly modified version of [deMULTIplex](https://github.com/chris-mcginnis-ucsf/MULTI-seq).
 The difference between the two approaches essentially lies in how the MULTI-Seq barcode coverage across cells is evaluated.

+The output of the demultiplexing is a gene-cell expression matrix for each demultiplexed sample.

 Only cell calling, for MDA-MB-231: